Barnical/Barnical.github.io/README.md

 We welcome contributions.
 Please fork the repository and submit a pull request for any enhancements.

 # Credits
-Thank you to Xero for | Geo dash and Drift Boss \n tropxz  - making the website (not games) \n suno - user interface, ip ban API
+Thank you to Xero for | Geo dash and Drift Boss
+-
+tropxz  - making the website (not games)
+-
+suno - user interface, ip ban API